-I call on all and miscellaneous, to take the time out and have a go at this Big 5 future as one, walking hand in hand in seamless service of our communities.
+I call on all and miscellaneous, to take the time out and have a go at this Big 5 Hlabisa one, walking hand in hand in seamless service of our communities.

-Hlabisa Integrated Development Plan.
-In doing so, we will arrive at our envisaged
+Integrated Development Plan.
+In doing so, we will arrive at our envisaged future as